mzt-tang/DnD-Map-Generator/README.md

 - We also use firebase for our model, so if you need to view info or change permissions in the database, please again contact any of the students involved in this project

 ### Project Structure
+When creating our project, we tried sticking to correct react native practices.
+We created self documenting file and folder names.
+To sum what each folder in our project does:
+- **Test folder** - Folder that contains all our utility function and front end component tests, that run with "npx jest"
+- **Assets folder** - Contains all the images that are used in the project
+- **Interface folder** - Contains files that are relating to object interfaces, defining parameters used by objects
+- **Components folder** - Defines front-end components that can be imported into screens (I.e buttons, text inputs...)
+- **Coverage folder** - Coverage reports that are generated from running the tests, showing % of code being tested in each file
+- **Pages folder** - Defines different pages that the user can navigate to and renders that page's front-end components
+- **Styles folder** - Contains files that define styles for front-end rendering pages
+- **Utility folder** - Functions that perform various tasks to be re-used and create more readable code